 - Can’t find the right fit as they are not interested in taking a proficiency exam, they just want to be functional at work;

 There’s definitely a gap that needs addressing and serious and competent professionals need to find a way to reach these people.
-What I disagree about Steve’s thought-provoking session is other areas may have little to offer ELT or SLA.
+What I disagree with about Steve’s thought-provoking session is other areas may have little to offer ELT or SLA.
 I believe some, like the Science of Learning, can lead to interesting reflections.
 Learning might not speed up as promised by charlatans, but it may certainly expand to other people who might have felt like they could not do it well.

 Something I wholeheartedly agree with Steve is that what matters really is the essence.
 Anyone trying to learn something new needs exposure, practice, and feedback.
 Over a long period of time and in an incremental way.
-Give me a stick and I’ll use the sand on the beach as my black board.
+Give me a stick and I’ll use the sand on the beach as my blackboard.
 I also agree that students’ role as active agents of their learning is vital.
-You can pay whoever you want to teach you English, but if you don’t hold your part of the deal, it won’t work well.
+You can pay whomever you want to teach you English, but if you don’t hold your part of the deal, it won’t work well.
 We need to make sure we remind students of that.

 The corporate spirit of measuring